Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

 axway auth login
 ```

-A dialog box is shown.
+A dialog box is displayed.
 Enter your valid credentials (email address and password), and after the authorization successful message is displayed, go back to the Axway CLI.

 If you are a member of multiple Amplify organizations, select an organization and continue.